Rise to Success: Career Highlights of Lamar Odom

 Discover the career path of Lamar Odom, from the first major opportunity to industry-changing achievements.

-Lamar Odom is a retired American professional basketball player.
-He is best known for his time with the Los Angeles Lakers, where he won two NBA championships in 2009 and 2010.
-In 2011, he was awarded the NBA Sixth Man of the Year Award, recognizing his contributions as a key player coming off the bench.
+Lamar Odom is a former professional basketball player celebrated for his 14-year NBA career.
+He played for four teams, most notably winning back-to-back NBA championships with the Los Angeles Lakers in 2009 and 2010.
+In 2011, Odom was recognized as the NBA Sixth Man of the Year, highlighting his impact coming off the bench.

 1999: Declared for NBA Draft

-In 1999, Lamar Odom declared his eligibility for the NBA draft after his freshman year at Rhode Island and was selected by the Los Angeles Clippers with the fourth overall pick.
+In 1999, Lamar Odom declared his eligibility for the NBA draft after his freshman year at Rhode Island.
+He was later selected by the Los Angeles Clippers with the fourth overall pick.

-In 1999, Lamar Odom was selected by the Los Angeles Clippers with the fourth overall pick in the NBA draft.
+In 1999, Lamar Odom was selected by the Los Angeles Clippers as the fourth overall pick in the NBA draft.

 2000: Increased Scoring Average

-In 2000, Lamar Odom increased his scoring average to 17.2 points a game as he started in 74 games for the Los Angeles Clippers.
+In the 2000-01 NBA season, Lamar Odom increased his scoring average to 17.2 points per game with the Los Angeles Clippers.

 2003: Signed with Miami Heat